How to integrate AI with HubSpot: A complete 2026 guide

 Option 1: Using HubSpot's native AI in workflows

 This is the most straightforward route.
-You’re using the tools HubSpot provides right out of the box, which means they fit perfectly into the platform's interface and workflows you're used to.
+You’re using the tools HubSpot provides right out of the box, which means they fit perfectly into the platform's interface and the workflows you're used to.

 Key features and common use cases